Portavita/portavita.github.io/_posts/2019-09-19-owasp-soup-management.markdown

 Anyway, this - and the fact that we are required to do so - is why we at Portavita have decided to take on SOUP management.
 There are many options that you can pick to implement SOUP.
 The thing is: setting this up is very much organization-specific.
 You have to consider development workflows, build infrastructure, organization structure and developers.

 SOUP management is about scrutinizing your dependencies.
-There are three classes: A, B, and C. Class A is the easiest to administer and C is the hardest [5].
+In IEC 62304 ('Medical device software life-cycle processes') there are three classes: A, B, and C. Class A is the easiest to administer and C is the hardest [5].
 What we need is an automated way to collect dependencies of our software projects and a tool to record details of the dependencies that we use.
 In the following section I’ll explain how we use the OWASP dependency checks to feed our SOUP management tool.

 #### OWASP and SOUP Integration